Houses in multiple occupation are often a source of confusion and potential planning law problems.

 Facing Legal Issues Over HMO Management?

 Kingsley Smith Solicitors LLP are specialist planning law solicitors, and can help you with legal issues arising around HMO management.
+Find out more about planning law for businesses, developers and landlords.

 The materials appearing on this website do not constitute legal advice and are provided for general information purposes only.
 No warranty, whether express or implied is given in relation to such materials.
 We shall not be liable for any technical, editorial, typographical or other errors or omissions within the information provided on this website, nor shall we be responsible for the content of any web images or information linked to this website.
 Viewing this website, or contacting us does not constitute a solicitor client relationship between you and this firm.